GoogleCloudPlatform/python-docs-samples/run/events-storage/anthos.md

 # Events for Cloud Run on Anthos – GCS tutorial

 This sample shows how to create a service that processes GCS events.
+We assume that you have a GKE cluster created with Events for Cloud Run enabled.

 ## Setup